HayOneKay/Approximate_Logarithm_w_Continued_Fraction/README.md

 ENG:

-A Algorithm i discovered myself, which approximates a given Logarithm expression.
+An Algorithm i discovered myself, which approximates a given Logarithm expression.
 Tt does so via Continued fractions, which can continue indefinetly if the result is a Irrational Number, but of course i set the maximum to 20.
 It terminates at some point, if the result of the logarithm is a rational number.